 “It’s funny thinking about the things in your life that can make you cry just knowing that they existed and can then become the same thing that can make you cry now knowing that they’re now gone.
 I think those things come into our lives to help us get from one place to a better one.”Ted, at the Press Conference

-An injury wasn’t going to put Dani Rojas in a slump, he’d bounce back with the same fire as he did in “Two Aces,” but accidentally killing a dog was bound to have repercussions.
-The interesting thing is that in the beginning it almost seemed comical—the series wouldn’t go there, you can’t kill a dog with a ball, can you?
+An injury wasn’t going to put Dani Rojas in a slump; he’d bounce back with the same fire as he did in “Two Aces,” but accidentally killing a dog was bound to have repercussions.
+The interesting thing is that it almost seemed comical in the beginning—the series wouldn’t go there; you can’t kill a dog with a ball, can you?
 They wouldn’t kill a dog, they wouldn’t, but oh shoot, wait, they do.
 And anyone with even the tiniest heart would feel terrible.
 Thus, someone whose heart pumps literal sunshine was going to be utterly wrecked by the events.

-The death of Earl momentarily breaking Dani, and actually setting him on a path towards darkness was excellently done, as was Cristo Fernández’s performance, which could have easily been one dimensional in the aftermath, but instead was deeply heartbreaking while still managing to leave the audience laughing.
+Earl’s death momentarily broke Dani, and actually setting him on a path towards darkness was excellently done, as was Cristo Fernández’s performance, which could have easily been one dimensional in the aftermath, but instead was deeply heartbreaking while still managing to leave the audience laughing.

 And that’s the thing with Ted Lasso; in its darkness it could make us laugh—never because it’s mocking pain or grief, but because its written with the understanding of how to lighten the mood.
 While there probably shouldn’t have been any form of comedic touch to Dani praying while fully clothed in the shower, if this was any other show, it’d feel like a cheap trick whereas on Ted Lasso because of Dani’s spirit and his exuberate spirit as a character, this works to really exhibit just how much guilt he actually feels.